Dead Again (Type O Negative album)

 Dead Again (stylized as DЭДD ДGДIИ) is the seventh and final studio album by the American gothic metal band Type O Negative, released before the death of frontman Peter Steele in 2010, and subsequent dissolution of the band.
 It was released on March 13, 2007, through record label Steamhammer, a subsidiary of SPV.

 Recording

-The band uses studio drums instead of a drum machine for the first time since their third album, Bloody Kisses.
-Thus, it remains the only Type O Negative studio album with Johnny Kelly's actual playing, as he was only "credited" as the drummer on the three albums prior to Dead Again.
+The band used studio drums instead of a drum machine for the first time since their third album, Bloody Kisses.
+Thus, it remains the only Type O Negative studio album with Johnny Kelly's actual playing, as he programmed artificial drums instead of recording with a physical drum kit on the three albums prior to Dead Again.

 Content

 The cover photo is a portrayal of Grigori Rasputin, the Russian mystic and associate of Tsar Nicholas II.
 The lettering is in a faux-Cyrillic font.

-The song "Halloween in Heaven" is a tribute to Dimebag Darrell, who was killed in 2004.
+The song "Halloween in Heaven" is a tribute to Dimebag Darrell, who was murdered on stage in 2004.